 - 2 egg yolks

 - 2 eggs

 - Combine the ice cream ingredients in a large bowl.
 Once they're well-combined, transfer the mixture to your ice cream maker and mix according to the manufacturer’s directions.
 I use the ice cream attachment that goes with my Kitchen Aid mixer.
 After churning the ice cream, place it in the freezer to solidify it.
 (Note: You'll only need about ⅔ of this ice cream for the sandwiches.
 You can store the rest in the freezer in an air-tight container or snack on it as you're working.)

-- Preheat the oven to 350 degrees and grease 2 8×8 inch pans.
+- To make the chocolate sandwich base, preheat the oven to 350 degrees and grease 2 8x8 inch pans.
 Place a piece of parchment paper in each pan.

 - Combine the wet ingredients in a large bowl.

 - In a small bowl, whisk together the dry ingredients.